Foundation Models for Anomaly Detection: Vision and Challenges: Preliminaries

 \subsection{Proposed Taxonomy}

-As shown in Figure~\ref{fig:framework001}, the taxonomy of this survey classifies current anomaly detection models into three main categories: 1) FM as Encoder, where FMs are incorporated into the process of computing embeddings for high-level representations; 2) FM as Detector, where FMs are directly used as anomaly detectors to identify and localize specific anomalies; 3) FM as Interpreter, where FMs are assisted in providing explanations on the causes of anomalies.
-Examples of downstream tasks include fake news detection in social networks, driver fatigue detection in autonomous robotic systems, and plant/human disease detection in agricultural systems, to name a few.
+As shown in Figure~\ref{fig:framework001}, the taxonomy of this survey classifies current anomaly detection FMs into three main categories: 1) FM as Encoder, where FMs are incorporated into the process of computing embeddings for high-level representations; 2) FM as Detector, where FMs are directly used as anomaly detectors to identify and localize specific anomalies; 3) FM as Interpreter, where FMs are assisted in providing explanations on the causes of anomalies.
+Examples of downstream tasks include fake news detection in social networks, driver fatigue detection in autonomous robotic systems, and plant disease detection in agricultural systems, to name a few.

-It should be noted that in some works, due to the diversity of FMs, more than one kind of FMs are used, and sometimes they serve different roles in different stages of anomaly detection.
+It should be noted that in some works, due to the diversity of FMs, more than one kind of FMs are used, and sometimes they serve diverse roles in different stages of anomaly detection.
 Therefore, it is inappropriate to categorize them exclusively into one of these three main classes.
-For example, LogiCode~\cite{zhang2024logicode} transforms structured request prompts and logical rules into executable Python codes by harnessing the power of the LLM to transform structured request prompts and logical rules into Python codes, which regards the foundation model as a code generator.
-AnomalyRuler~\cite{yang2025follow} employs two different FMs, a Vision-Language Model (VLM) to generate descriptions for input video frames and a LLM to derive rules for anomaly detection by contrasting the rules for normality.
-Audit-LLM~\cite{song2024audit} regards a FM as an assistant by serving as task decomposer, tool builder, and executor in every stage during the whole process of insider threat detection.
+For example, LogiCode~\citep{zhang2024logicode} transforms structured request prompts and logical rules into executable Python codes by harnessing the power of the LLM in this regard, which regards the foundation model as a code generator.
+AnomalyRuler~\citep{yang2025follow} employs two different FMs, a Vision-Language Model (VLM) to generate descriptions for input video frames and a LLM to derive rules for anomaly detection by contrasting the rules for normality.
+Audit-LLM~\citep{song2024audit} regards a FM as an assistant by serving as task decomposer, tool builder, and executor in every stage during the whole process of insider threat detection.

 Table~\ref{sum} summarizes the models that leverage FMs to assist anomaly detection tasks according to the proposed taxonomy.
+In the next three sections, we will systematically examine the state of the art in this field, organizing our review by category.